uber/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

 | `kRing`      | `gridDisk`                               | `kRingDistances`, allocates and drops distances  |
 | `hexRanges`  | `gridDiskMultiUnsafe`, `gridDisksUnsafe` | N x `hexRange`                                   |

-- todo: Do we *really* want to keep `hexRanges` in the API?
-It sounds like it currently has applications, but how hard would it really be for a user to reproduce this code by just calling `hexRange` multiple times, and moving the pointer before each call?
+- **TODO**: Do we *really* want to keep `hexRanges` in the API?
+It sounds like it currently has applications, but how hard would it really be for a user to reproduce this functionality by just calling `hexRange` multiple times, and moving the pointer before each call?
 It is also weird that we only provide the "unsafe" version of this function in the API.
-- Idea: leave it out initially, and see if anyone complains?
+- **Idea**: leave it out initially, and see if anyone complains?
 It would be very easy to add back in.

 #### Hollow Ring